sachalrana/walmart-tweet-extractor/README.md

     python3 main.py
 The appropriate log files will be generated in the `logs` folder

-Once the application stops running, we can explore the `.db` file generated in the data folder using any SQLite3 browser Recommended (Supports Windows and macOS): https://sqlitebrowser.org/dl/
+Once the application stops running, we can explore the data by opening the `{db_name}.db` file generated in the data folder using any SQLite3 browser.

+Recommended Database Browser: (Supports Windows and macOS): https://sqlitebrowser.org/dl/

 # 4. Project Structure